Nailer/BaxusWhiskey/README.md

 click on the extension icon on your browser

 then, click on 'manage extension' if you used chrome

+then toggle the developer mode on

+click on 'Load Unpacked' button to unpack the extension to activate it.

 ```

 ## Features